cfengine/documentation/guide/getting-started-with-cfengine-build/installation.markdown

 master, 3.19.0, 3.18.x, 3.18.1, 3.18.0, 3.15.x, 3.15.5, 3.15.4, 3.15.3, 3.15.2, 3.15.1, 3.15.0, 3.15.0b1
 ```

-## SSH user and IP address
+## Virtual Machine IP and username

+Decide on whether you want to use VMs in the cloud (Digital Ocean) or locally (Vagrant and Virtual Box) and follow the appropriate instructions below.

+**Using Digital Ocean / Cloud platforms:**

+Spawn an Ubuntu 20.04 Linux Virtual Machine using the web GUI.
 Find the IP address of your virtual machine, and the username so you can log in with SSH.
-In my case, in Digital Ocean, the username is `root`, and the IP is `128.199.44.119` (found in top left of droplet screen as "ipv4"):
+For example, in Digital Ocean, the username is `root`, and the IP might be `128.199.44.119` (found in top left of droplet screen as "ipv4"):

 ![](digital-ocean.png)

+**Note:** In the rest of this tutorial, replace the IP address we use in the examples, `192.168.100.100` with that IP.

+**Using Vagrant and Virtualbox:**

+Come back to this tutorial after you have completed the installation and setup of a VM as explained in this tutorial:

+[Setting up a virtual machine with vagrant][Setting up a virtual machine with vagrant]

+## Connecting with SSH

 **On your development machine:**

 Test that ssh works:

 ```
-$ ssh root@128.199.44.119
+$ ssh root@192.168.100.100
 ```

-Remember to replace the IP and username with what works in your case.

 Save the host in `cf-remote` so you can copy-paste our later commands:

 ```
-$ cf-remote save -H root@128.199.44.119 --role hub --name hub
+$ cf-remote save -H root@192.168.100.100 --role hub --name hub
 ```

 The host is now in a `cf-remote` group called `hub`, so we don't have to type the username and IP, for example: